Madnesshank2/Tinker-With-PQ-Progress-Quest/README.md

 I am LoafGatrWitch or LGW for short.

 # To dos
+Note: This will be removed in the next update.
 Current:
 - Add a change log to provide updates.
 - Add License file.
+- Possibly restructure and analyze the project to make this more managable.

 # Details
 This is merely a random side project that I have.
 I will be tinkering with the source code of Progress quest.
 Specifically, the web application verison of progress Quest.